aquasecurity/trivy-action/README.md

 severity: CRITICAL
 ```

 It is possible to define all options in the `trivy.yaml` file.
 Specifying individual options via the action are left for backward compatibility purposes.
+Defining the following is required as they cannot be defined with the config file:
+- `scan-ref`: If using `fs, repo` scans.
+- `image-ref`: If using `image` scan.
+- `scan-type`: To define the scan type, e.g. `image`, `fs`, `repo`, etc.

+#### Order of prerference for options
+Trivy uses [Viper](https://github.com/spf13/viper) which has a defined precedence order for options.
+The order is as follows:
+- GitHub Action flag
+- Environment variable
+- Config file
+- Default

 ### Scanning a Tarball
 ```yaml